Joaniewu/joaniewu.github.io/_pages/about.md

 # 🔥 News
-- [Apr.
-2024] &nbsp;I joined .
 - [Jan.
-2024]*: &nbsp;Our paper "Collaboration in Federated Learning with Differential Privacy: A Stackelberg Game Analysis" was accepted to IEEE Transactions on Parallel and Distributed Systems. [paper](https://ieeexplore.ieee.org/abstract/document/10400897)
+2024] &nbsp;Our paper "Collaboration in Federated Learning with Differential Privacy: A Stackelberg Game Analysis" was accepted to IEEE Transactions on Parallel and Distributed Systems. [paper](https://ieeexplore.ieee.org/abstract/document/10400897)

 # 📝 Selected Publications